South Carolina Hunting & Fishing

 Wildlife Management Area Lottery Hunts

 Donnelley WMA, Santee Cooper WMA, Bonneau Ferry WMA, Belfast WMA, and Wateree River WMA (Adult hunts and Youth hunts).
 Turkey hunts available by public hunt drawing ONLY.
 To apply, visit our website at www.dnr.sc.gov/hunting/drawhunts.
-Deadline for applications is Feb.
-22.
+Online applications available in January.

 Carolina Sandhills National Wildlife Refuge